 There are approximately 550 commercial premises in the Borough where food is sold, distributed, manufactured or handled.
 Our environmental health officers visit them regularly to make sure they use good food hygiene practices.
 In doing this, they work to codes of practice produced by the Food Standards Agency so that they can produce a risk assessment for each one to determine how many times they should visit each year.
 Officers will also investigate complaints or concerns from members of the public about a premises or food purchase.
 An environmental health officer is on duty during office hours and a 24 hour emergency service is available to respond to complaints within 30 minutes.

-The Food Standards Agency requires the Council to produce an annual Food Safety Service Plan in accordance with its framework agreement to demonstrate that there are adequate arrangements in place for the Council to meet its statutory food safety enforcement responsibiliites.
-The Council now has a current Food Safety Plan (1 MB).
+The Food Standards Agency requires the Council to produce an annual Food Safety Service Plan in accordance with its framework agreement to demonstrate that there are adequate arrangements in place for the Council to meet its statutory food safety enforcement responsibilities.
+The Council now has a current Food Safety Plan (488 KB).

 We have adopted the national "food hygiene rating scheme" which is run by local authorities in partnership with the Food Standards Agency.
 It provides consumers with information about hygiene standards in food premises when they are inspected by local food safety officers.
 The rating given reflects the inspection's findings so that consumers can make informed choices about the places you eat or shop for food.
 Hygiene standards at the time of inspection are rated on a scale of "0" to "5".
 Scale "0" means urgent improvement is needed while scale "5" means hygiene standards are very good.

 To register, please go to the food business registration website .

 Trading Standards have produced a multilingual free business training resource, which many businessses may find useful.

 If you suffer from diarrhoea or vomiting for more than 48 hours, you should contact your doctor/GP or the NHS 111 service .